5-second-rule/website/_posts/2014-04-28-sean-hamilton---week-4-report.md

 We are currently working on serialize and deserialize architecture and hope to have that done by Monday night.

 ### Accomplished Goals
-The `CommsProcessor` and `Socket' classes have been integrated into the engine core.
+The `CommsProcessor` and `Socket` classes have been integrated into the engine core.

 Engine core is not linked against in the real client and server and they are passing information back and forth.